Protecting our Pollinators

 healthy ecosystems and play a critical role in Ontario’s environment.

 Pollinators are under increasing stress due to:

 • exposure to pesticides •

 The Township of Tiny's 'Protecting our Pollinators' Project will benefit pollinators like bees and butterflies by creating

 and enhancing existing gardens through the Township of Tiny.
-The Pollinator team will be planting wildflowers to increase the biodiversity of flowers and creating more pollinator habitat.
-Visit the 'Protecting our Pollinators' booth at events throughout the summer to get FREE wildflower seeds.
+The Pollinator team is planting wildflowers to increase the biodiversity of flowers and creating more pollinator habitat.

 What are Pollinators?